jurdabos/Kick-the-Habit/README.md

 It is a pure Python project developed in Pycharm.
 Launch it by navigating to the project folder and typing python main.py, then use the arrow keys to select menu items.
 First, create a habit under the menu item 'Create new habit'.
 After this, you will be able to mark the habit completed and see individual stats related to it under menu item 'My habits'.
 You can delete habits you are not interested in anymore in menu item no. 4 'Delete habit'.
 If you choose '2.
-View data', you will be able to see extra aggregate stats pertaining to all habits currently stats.
+View data', you will be able to see extra aggregate stats pertaining to all habits currently tracked.

 ## The basic building blocks